basharif/GUV-symmetry-breaking-analysis/README.md

 Code for generating simulations of ActA and Actin in supplemental figure 15 is found in: simActA_Actin_NOmarkernormalization.m

 ### Output files
-The following file types are found in the _G01_singlerun_output_ folder:
+The following output file types are found in the _G01_output_kymos_tseries_ folder:

-- ".m" files: MATLAB code used to generate the biophysical kymographs
+- ".m" files: extra copy of the MATLAB code used to generate the output
 - ".png" and ".fig" files: image files (and corresponding MATLAB figure files) for biophysical kymographs.
 File names containing "Var" refer to biophysical kymographs with varying number of boundary points (to track changes in GUV size).
 File names containing "Fix" refer to biophysical kymographs with fixed number of boundary points.
 - ".tif" files: time-series of inner/outer masks used to segment each GUV and compute boundary quantities.
 Masks are overlayed on the grayscale GUV images for different fluorescent channels, with the following color-coding: 1) green zones indicate the region outside the GUV; 2) red zones indicate the region inside the GUV; 3) the space between the dashed cyan and dashed red lines indicates the and red zones indicates the boundary region of the GUV from which biochemical quantities are computed; 4) the dashed white line indicates the boundary from which physical quantities are computed.
 - ".mat" files: saved MATLAB variables for biophysical quantities